William Farel: Life

-Farel was born in 1489 in Gap.
-He was a pupil of the pro-reform Catholic priesthood, at the University of Paris, in the earliest years of the Reformation.
-There he met the scholar Jacques Lefevre d'Etaples who helped Farel obtain a professorship to teach grammar and philosophy at the Collège Cardinal Lemoine in Paris.
+Farel was born in 1489 in Gap, in the French province of Dauphiné.
+He was the son of Antoine Farel, a papal notary, and Anastasie d'Orcières.
+Farel moved to Paris in 1509, where he studied with the pro-reform Catholic clergy at the University of Paris, in the earliest years of the Reformation.
+There he met the humanist scholar Jacques Lefevre d'Etaples, who influenced Farel and helped him obtain a professorship to teach grammar and philosophy at the Collège du Cardinal Lemoine.
 With Lefevre he became a member of the Cercle de Meaux gathered together from 1519 by the reform-minded bishop of Meaux, Guillaume Briçonnet.
 Farel soon became regent of the college.
 By 1522 he was appointed a diocesan preacher by the bishop.
 Farel now could invite a number of Evangelical humanists to work in his diocese to help implement his reform program within the Catholic Church.